PsyChat: A Client-Centric Dialogue System for Mental Health Support: A Client-Centric Dialogue System for Mental Health Support

 \subsection{Client Behavior Recognition}

-Considering a dialogue history ending with the last utterance spoken by the client between a client and a dialogue system, as illustrated in Equation \ref{eq:dialogue-history}, the goal is to accurately identify the client's behaviors.
+Considering a dialogue history ending with the last utterance spoken by the client between a client and a counselor, as illustrated in Equation \ref{eq:dialogue-history}, the goal is to accurately identify the client's behaviors.

 Therefore, the dialogue context can be formulated as follows: